 Some public Wi-Fi access points have or will soon be established as part of the county’s Broadband work.
 The purpose of these points is two-fold.
 First, they can be a bridge to individuals who cannot yet or need additional access to broadband at home or work.
 Also, they will enhance broadband use in the county in numerous.
-For instance, the planned points at the county’s parks and fairgrounds open up major opportunities for education and live streaming.
+For instance, the planned points at the county’s parks and fairgrounds open up significant education and live streaming opportunities.

 Public Access Wi-Fi

 These locations have been made available to the citizens with CARES Act funding in 2020.
 Click for more information about each access point.

 Bradshaw Woods County Park, West Derrynane Street, Le Center, MN 56057

 Derrynane Township Hall, 31225 St. Thomas Rd, Le Sueur, MN 56058